bet4a/d3wiki/SVG-Controls.md

 <a name="brush_clamp" href="#wiki-brush_clamp">#</a> brush.<b>clamp</b>([<i>clamp</i>])

 Gets or sets the current clamping behavior.
 If *clamp* is specified, sets the clamping behavior and returns the brush; if *clamp* is not specified, returns the current clamping behavior.
 The clamping behavior definition depends on the associated scales.
 If both an *x*- and *y*-scale are available, then the clamping behavior is an array [ *x*, *y* ], where *x* and *y* are booleans that determine whether the each dimension of the two-dimensional extent should be clamped to its respective *x*- and *y*-scale.
 If only one of the *x*-scale and *y*-scale are available, then the clamping behavior is a boolean referring to whether the one-dimensional extent should be clamped to that scale.
+If neither scale is available, then the clamping behavior is null.

 <a name="brush_clear" href="#wiki-brush_clear">#</a> brush.<b>clear</b>()